Pediatric Neurogenic Bladder

 Children with medical conditions such as a stroke, multiple sclerosis, spinal cord injury or spina bifida often have neurogenic bladders and need specialized care.
 The good news is, there are many ways to help.

 “It’s very difficult for children to deal with neurogenic bladder issues, but there are effective treatments that can help children cope and enjoy normal lives,” says Angela Arlen, MD, a Yale Medicine pediatric urologist.

-Yale Medicine’s multidisciplinary Spina Bifida Program provides coordinated, team-based care.
+Yale Medicine’s Spina Bifida Program provides coordinated, team-based care.
 Here, children can see a variety of specialists (pediatric urologists, orthopedists, physical therapists and neurologists, as well as nutrition experts and social workers) all in the same location and on the same day.

 What is neurogenic bladder in children?

 Pediatric neurogenic bladder is a bladder dysfunction in children caused by damage to the body’s central nervous system.

 For most children and adults, the muscles and nerves of the urinary system work together to carry messages from the brain to the bladder.
 But sometimes these communications break down due to a developmental malformation or physical injury to the nervous system or other impairment.
 When this happens, a child may experience incomplete bladder emptying or incontinence, caused by neurogenic bladder.
 Other potential related problems include kidney or bladder stones.

 Because the symptoms may vary from one extreme to the other, it can be difficult to determine if a child has a neurogenic bladder.
 Children with this problem may need to urinate frequently (overactive bladder) or don’t go often enough (an underactive bladder).